lerda8/register-form/README.md

-Creating a blog for a school project
+Creating a TO-DO for a school project